neko-craft/NekoMaid/README.md

 1. Download the [NekoMaid.jar](https://github.com/neko-craft/NekoMaid/releases/latest/download/NekoMaid.jar)
 2. Put the jar file into the `plugins` folder of your Minecraft server.
 3. Restart your Minecraft server.
+4. Modify the `hostname` to the address to connect to your MineCraft server.
+5. Execute `/nekomaid reload` command in the console to reload configuration.
-4. Execute `/nekomaid` or `/nm` command in the console.
+6. Execute `/nekomaid` or `/nm` command in the console.
-5. Open the url and manage your server!
+7. Open the url and manage your server!

 ## Configures